GSA-TTS/10x-website/news/2022-round-one-submission-period-priorities.md

 ---
 title: 10x announces FY22 themes
+description: "10x is excited to open the submission period for FY22 10x pitches."
+hero_banner:
+  title: 10x announces FY22 themes
   subtitle: We invite your idea submissions through November 16
 slug: 2022-round-one-submission-period-priorities
 date: "2021-10-12"
 theme: "6"
 footer: "10x-in-the-wild"
-description: "10x is excited to open the submission period for FY22 10x pitches."
 excerpt: "We are excited to announce the funding themes for our first round of idea submissions in FY22: reimagining public engagement, digital response to climate challenges, and equity in delivery."
 tags: Announcements
 redirect_from: